The Green Serpent: Tower scene

 Years pass by.
-Laidronette grows up intelligent but lonely.
+Laideronnette grows up intelligent but lonely.
 She asks to live in a tower so that she does not have to see anyone.
-However one day she roams outside, and the Green Serpent sees her and begins to take an interest in her.
-She is terrified of the Green Serpent at first sight and flees from him, and accidentally gets swept out to sea.
-The Green Serpent appears swimming alongside her boat, but she refuses his help.
-She nearly dies in the ocean.
+However one day she roams outside, and a Green Serpent sees her and begins to take an interest in her.
+She is so terrified of the Green Serpent at first sight that she flees from him, and accidentally gets swept out to sea.
+The Green Serpent appears swimming alongside her boat but, refusing his assistance, she nearly perishes in the ocean.

 Faraway kingdom scene

-When Laidronette gains consciousness she finds she has been saved and taken to be the guest of an unknown king in a far away kingdom.
-The Green Serpent's identity as the spell-bound king is revealed to the readers.
-However, Laidronnette is not taken to see the king and does not learn this secret.
+When Laideronnette regains consciousness she finds that she has been saved and taken to be the guest of an unknown king in a far away kingdom.
+The Green Serpent's identity as the spell-bound king of the kingdom is revealed to the readers.
+However, Laideronnette is not taken to see the king and does not learn this secret.
 All she knows is that an unseen king is taking very good care of her.
-Then the serpent starts talking to her at night, and is such a good companion over the years she falls in love with his conversation, sight unseen, and they get married.
+He starts talking to her at night, and proves such a good conversation companion over the years that she falls in love with this kind stranger, sight unseen, and they get married.

-The Green Serpent king convinces his wife to wait until the end of the seven-year period, to see what he looks like, or else his wicked enchantment in the form of a dragon will start all over again.
-Laidronette compares her own marriage with that of Eros and Psyche in Greek mythology, and tries to resist being "like Psyche" by waiting patiently for seven years.
-However, like Psyche, she is convinced by her family to take one look at her husband.
-When Laidronette discovers he is the same Green Serpent she once was so afraid of, war breaks out in the kingdom, and Magotine ruins the kingdom.
-The Green Serpent is sent into Hades while Laidronette is taken to become Magotine's prisoner and servant.
+The king convinces his wife to wait until the end of the seven-year period to see what he looks like, or else the wicked enchantment which forces him to hide his appearance will start all over again.
+Queen Laideronnette compares her own marriage with that of Eros and Psyche in Greek mythology, which is her favourite reading, and noticing the similarities between their two stories, she determines to resist being "like Psyche" and to wait patiently.
+However, just as Psyche, and for the same reasons, she ends by being convinced by her family, whom she had invited to visit, to take a surreptitious look at her husband during the night.
+When she discovers that he is the very same Green Serpent that she once was so afraid of, war breaks out in the kingdom, and Magotine ruins the kingdom.
+The Green Serpent is then sent into Hades to begin his penance again from the start, while Queen Laideronnette is taken to become Magotine's prisoner and servant.